Skip to content

 pimpleFoam -parallel -fileHandler collated -ioRanks '(0 128 256)'

-In that way, 128 processes are running on both nodes, and on each node one process is a master process.
-Reconstruction of the data is done in the batch job with command
+In that way, 128 processes are launched on both nodes, and on each node one process is a master process.
+Reconstruction of the data is done in the batch job with the command

 reconstructPar

-Example batch job scipts for collated method usage on Mahti
+Example batch job scripts for collated method usage on Mahti

-The example scripts for separate batch runs for decomposition, solver and reconstruction are in the folder (module load command should have been given)
+The example scripts for separate batch runs for decomposition, solver and reconstruction are in the folder (module load command should have been run to access these files)

 $WM_PROJECT_INST_DIR/batch_script_examples

-Notice that on Mahti decomposition and reconstruction must be done in interactive queue, more info on using the interactive queue.
+Please note that, on Mahti, decomposition and reconstruction must be done using the interactive queue.

 Support